Statare: Swedish

 The word statare applies to all family members.
 It is a popular version of stat-folk, avoiding the sensitive part "-folk" that here indicates the uneducated populace.
 Hence skilled artisans and more qualified manorial employees, as smiths, gardeners, bookkeepers, managers, etc., were not counted as statare, although similarly contracted on an annual basis, provided with a dwelling, and paid in kind.

 In official records (the parish registers), stat-dreng and stat-torpare are the most common titles for the employee (stat- was a Swedish word for "payment in kind"), whereas the term statare dominates in the public debate on social issues.
 Widows, wives and children may be mentioned as statar-enka, statar-hustru, and statar-barn.

 Also "married farmhand" (gift dreng) has been used, particularly initially.
 The term as such gives no clue to whether he was provided with a home for his family, or slept in the chamber of the farmhands, but had its own negative connotation, as farmhands traditionally were not supposed to marry.

 Background

 The parliamentary rule during the Age of Liberty (1718–1772) invited citizens to debate and discussion, to a freer formation of opinion, not the least on public affairs.
 After the Great Northern War, the monarchs were no longer trusted.
 And the landed nobility had lost its say in the Great Reduction of 1680.
-New ideas of rationalism, individualism and meritocracy found their way from the European continent to remote towns and cities in Sweden-Finland.
+New ideas of rationalism, individualism and meritocracy found their way from the European continent to remote towns and cities in Sweden.